DatapuntAmsterdam/atlas_postcode/README.md

 # postcode
-Redirect a postcode request to the City Data detail screen
+Redirect a postcode request to the Data and Information detail screen

 	docker-compose build
 	docker-compose up -d